 Army ranks is a military term used to identify the level of command.
 The Army ranks are broken down into three levels: Enlisted Ranks, Warrant Officer Ranks, and Officer Ranks.

-This article will explain the Army Corps Rank system in detail so that you can better understand what it means for your career as well as how they are determined, and what each rank means.
-It also goes into detail about the Army Corps of Engineers and why they should be an important consideration when it comes to military service.
+This article will go through the Army Corps Rank system in depth so you may better grasp what it means for your career, how it’s determined, and what each rank means.
+It also covers the Army Corps of Engineers and why they should be taken into account while considering military duty.

 Enlisted Soldiers are considered the backbone of the Army.
 They train in a particular job and utilize the skills within their unit.
 They properly perform their job functions, and their knowledge ensures the success of their unit’s mission within the Army.